RohanKummaraguntla/TaxonomyGeneration/README.md

 2. Input a Patent PDF into the same folder
 3. Run the program and the output will be printed and sent to an external file
 4. Save the external file to read the outputed taxonomy

+## Paper

+Compile the paper and run it